rstanziale/go-app-users/README.md

 This test application was created to explore the basic features by the Go programming language.

-As a test scenario, a web server was implemented using the [gorilla/mux](https://github.com/gorilla/mux) package.
+As a test scenario, a web service was implemented using the [gorilla/mux](https://github.com/gorilla/mux) package.

 ## Configuration